Giring Ganesha: Legacy

 Rolling Stone Indonesia ranked "Laskar Pelangi" 134th on its list of the best Indonesian songs of all time.
 In his review, Hasief Ardiasyah wrote that it was difficult to believe the song had been written without divine intervention.

 Personal life

-In July 2010, Giring Ganesh married Chintya Riza, six years his junior, in a Javanese style ceremony.
+In July 2010, Giring Ganesha married Cynthia Riza, six years his junior, in a Javanese style ceremony.
 The couple had their first daughter in January 2011.
 He cites Chris Martin of Coldplay as one of his inspirations and favourite performers.